WebAssembly/design/Nondeterminism.md

    API calls.
 With shared memory, the result of load operators is nondeterministic.
- * Except when otherwise specified, when an arithmetic operator with multiple floating point operand types and a floating point result type recieves multiple NaN input values with differing bit patterns, it is nondeterminsitic which bit pattern is used as the basis for the result.
+ * Except when otherwise specified, when an arithmetic operator with multiple floating point operand types and a floating point result type receives multiple NaN input values with differing bit patterns, it is nondeterminsitic which bit pattern is used as the basis for the result.
  * [Fixed-width SIMD may want some flexibility](PostMVP.md#fixed-width-simd)